XYREM is contraindicated

 The starting dose of XYREM should be reduced in patients with liver impairment.

-Dose Modification in Patients with Hepatic Impairment: The recommended starting dosage in patients with hepatic impairment is one-half of the original dosage per night, administered orally in two divided doses.
+Dosage Modification in Patients with Hepatic Impairment: The recommended starting dosage in patients with hepatic impairment is one-half of the original dosage per night, administered orally in two divided doses.

 DEPENDENCE AND TOLERANCE